appy-one/acebase/README.md

 ## Known issues

 * No currently known issues.
 Please submit any issues you might find in the respective GitHub repository!
 For this repository go to [AceBase issues](https://github.com/appy-one/acebase/issues)

-* FIXED: Before v0.9.18 Fulltext indexes were only able to index words with latin characters.
-All indexed texts are now stored "unidecoded", meaning that all unicode characters are translated into ascii characters and become searchable in both ways.
-Eg: Japanese "AceBaseはクールです" is indexed as "acebase wa kurudesu" and will be found with queries on both "クール", "kūru" and "kuru".
-(NOTE: Google translate says this is Japanese for "AceBase is cool", I had no idea..)

-* FIXED: Before v0.9.11, indexes were not updated when the indexed key or included keys were updated.
-Also, there was an issue when indexed nodes were removed, corrupting the index file in some cases.

-* FIXED: Before v0.8.0, event listening on the root node would have caused errors.

-* FIXED: Before v0.7.0 ```fulltext:!contains``` queries on FullText indexes, and ```!contains``` queries on Array indexes did not produce the right results.

-* FIXED: Before v0.7.0 index building was done in memory (heap), which could cause a "v8::internal::FatalProcessOutOfMemory" (JavaScript heap out of memory) crash on larger datasets.
-From v0.4.3 it used an output stream and allows for larger indexes to be created, but was still vulnerable to this issue. v0.7.0 now completely builds indexes using streams from/to disk, eliminating memory issues.

 ## Authors